milvus-io/milvus-docs/site/en/reference/schema.md

 ### Create a field schema

-To reduce the complexity in data inserts, Milvus 2.3.0 or later allows you to specify a default value for each scalar field, excluding a primary key field.
-This indicates that if you leave a field empty when inserting data, the default value you configured for this field during field schema creation will be used.
+To reduce the complexity in data inserts, Milvus allows you to specify a default value for each scalar field during field schema creation, excluding the primary key field.
+This indicates that if you leave a field empty when inserting data, the default value you specified for this field applies.

 Create a regular field schema: